simranmsingh/simranmsingh.github.io/index.md

 **Greener Pastures?
 A Labor Market Theory of Climate Governance**.
 [Under review](https://osf.io/preprints/osf/6ue7n_v3).
 With Calvin Thrall and Noah Zucker

+**An Instrumental Choice: The Political Economy of Carbon Pricing**.
+With Jeffry Frieden and Robert Stavins

+**Grounds for Change: Gendered Asset Ownership and Climate Adaptation**.
+Work in progress.

 **Private Pocketbooks for Public Goods: Advancing the State's Social Aims through Mandated CSR**.
 Work in progress.

 ## Teaching